jorenberg/MeltXpert/source/core/script/plugin/d3/README.md

 ## Definition
 Data visualization or data visualisation is viewed by many disciplines as a modern equivalent of visual communication. (e.g. it is viewed as a branch of descriptive statistics by some, but also as a grounded theory development tool by others).
 It involves the creation and study of the visual representation of data, meaning "information that has been abstracted in some schematic form, including attributes or variables for the units of information".

-A primary goal of data visualization is to communicate information clearly and efficiently to users via the statistical graphics, plots, information graphicscharts selected.
+A primary goal of data visualization is to communicate information clearly and efficiently to users via the statistical graphics, plots, information graphics and charts.
 Effective visualization helps users analyze and reason about data and evidence.
 It makes complex data more accessible, understandable and usable.
 Users may have particular analytical tasks, such as making comparisons or understanding causality, and the design principle of the graphic (i.e., showing comparisons or showing causality) follows the task.
 Tables are generally used where users will look-up a specific measurement, while charts of various types are used to show patterns or relationships in the data for one or more variables.

 ## Why in MeltXpert®
 Data visualization is both an art and a science.
 It's a general term that describes any effort to help people understand the significance of data by placing it in a visual context, by help of Graph Theory.
 Patterns, trends and correlations that might go undetected in text-based data can be exposed and recognized easier with data visualization software.